 Don't look for a new career.
 Stability in your work history is a good thing to banks and other lenders.
 Changing jobs may not jeopardize your ability to qualify for a loan - especially if you are improving your salary.
 But in some cases, switching jobs during the loan approval process might bring concern and stymie your approval.

-Don't change banks or move finances around in your bank accounts.
-Most lenders will require you to submit recent bank statements on your accounts: checking, savings, money market, and other assets.
-Your lending institution will need to see a consistent flow of your money over the month, in order to avoid fraud.
-No matter the purpose, changing banks or moving funds from one account to another may raise a red flag with your lender and impede your qualification process.
+Don't change banks or move finances around in your accounts.
+Most lenders will instruct the submission of recent bank statements on all of your accounts: checking, savings, money market, and other assets.
+Your lender looks for a steady flow of your funds each pay period, in order to avoid fraud.
+No matter the purpose, changing banks or moving funds from one account to another could raise a red flag with the lender and slow down your loan process.

-Don't give cash directly to your seller (generally in the case of of "for sale by owner") for earnest money.
-Your good faith deposit does not belong to the seller: it is actually yours until the transaction is final.
-Your good faith money is to be used for your expenses upon closing; some individual sellers might not know this.
-It's wise to put the funds into a trust account, or get an attorney to hold them until closing.
-The final disposition of earnest money, in the case of a failed transaction, should be written in the contract with your seller.
+Don't give cash directly to your seller (usually in cases of "for sale by owner") to be used as earnest money.
+Your good faith money does not belong to the seller: it remains yours until the sale closes.
+Any good faith funds are to be used for your expenses closing; the individual seller may not understand this.
+Find a lawyer or other neutral party who is able to hang on to the money or place it in a trust account until closing.
+The disposition of good faith funds, if your sale fails, should be included in the contract with your seller.

 PrimeMax Mortgage Group, NMLS#195523 can answer questions about these "Don'ts" and many others.
 Call us at (256) 543-9211.